Fector101/kivy-androidwidgets/how-to-add-images.md

 ![widget with img in it](https://raw.githubusercontent.com/Fector101/kivy-androidwidgets/main/imgs/adding-img-in-widget.jpg)

-- Blank box is from adding widget before file existed
+- Blank box is from adding widgetimage before file exists

 ### For Questions: [open_issue](https://github.com/Fector101/kivy-androidwidgets/issues/new)